oh-jinwoo94/gkm-align/README.md

 Also, visit the [gkm-align webpage](https://beerlab.org/gkmalign/) to find useful resource files for running gkm-align.

-> **Note:** You can now use gkm-align through our Python wrapper.
-Install with `pip install gkmalign` and use it in Python scripts.
-See the [gkm-align Python repository](https://github.com/oh-jinwoo94/gkmalign-python) for detailed instructions and examples.

 # System Requirements
 gkm-align software is built for Linux-based operating systems (such as Red Hat, CentOS, and Rocky Linux, etc.).
 The package has been tested on the following system: